Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Experiments

 \subsection{Datasets and Competitors}

-We validate the performance of our method on the well-known task of multi-label image classification on two public datasets.
-In detail, we perform i) handwritten digit recognition on the MNIST dataset \cite{lecun1998mnist} and ii) fashion product classification on the Fashion-MNIST dataset \cite{xiao2017/online}.
-Table \ref{tab:datasets} reports some salient statistics of the two datasets employed in this study.
+We validate the performance of our method on the well-known task of multi-class image classification on three public datasets.
+In detail, we perform i) handwritten digit recognition on the MNIST dataset \cite{lecun1998mnist}, ii) fashion product classification on the Fashion-MNIST dataset \cite{xiao2017/online}, iii) object classification on the CIFAR-10 dataset \cite{krizhevsky2009learning}.
+Table \ref{tab:datasets} reports some salient statistics of the three datasets employed in this study.

-For the sake of comparison, in both tasks, we employ the same network architecture, i.e., a Multi-Layer Perceptron (MLP) firstly employed by Louizos \emph{et al.} \cite{Louizos2017}.
-The network consists of two hidden layers of size $300$ and $100$ and an output layer of $10$ neurons to deal with multi-label classification\footnote{Our MLP network achieves comparable results with the publicly available ones on the Fashion-MNIST dataset.
-See \url{https://github.com/zalandoresearch/fashion-mnist}.}.
-Moreover, the input layer is composed of $784$ neurons as each neuron encodes a pixel of an input image.
+For the sake of comparison, we employ the same network architectures, i.e., a Multi-Layer Perceptron (MLP) and a ResNet (RN) \cite{he2016deep} firstly employed by Louizos \emph{et al.} \cite{Louizos2017}.
+The MLP network is used for the first two tasks that employ MNIST and Fashion-MNIST, while RN is employed on CIFAR-10.
+The MLP network consists of two hidden layers of size $300$ and $100$ and an output layer of $10$ neurons to deal with multi-class classification.\footnote{Our MLP network achieves comparable results with the publicly available ones on the Fashion-MNIST dataset.
+See \url{https://github.com/zalandoresearch/fashion-mnist}.} Moreover, the input layer is composed of $784$ neurons as each neuron encodes a pixel of an input image.
+The RN architecture follows the one originally presented by He \emph{et al.} \cite{he2016deep}, i.e. ResNet-28-1.
+We adopt the same configuration of the gating mechanism initially set by Louizos \emph{et al.} \cite{Louizos2017}.
+Precisely, in convolutional layers, the gates are applied to the output channel of the convolutional filters (one gate for each filter), while in dense layers, we have one gate for each neuron.
+Although there might exist better configurations, for the sake of comparison, we kept the same initially proposed by Louizos \emph{et al.} for SP \cite{Louizos2017}.

 We compare the performance of both HP and DynHP presented in Sections~\ref{sec:HP} and ~\ref{sec:dynhp} against SP.

-In both HP and DynHP, we set the parameter $\lambda$ that controls the aggressiveness of the pruning process to $0.01$, and we train each network for $2000$ epochs.
-The value of $\lambda$ is the one that best fits (found after a parameter search) for the chosen benchmarks for all the solutions considered in the paper: SP, HP and DynHP.
+We perform hyper-parameter tuning for both networks and report the results of the best combination of parameters found for each of the three techniques.
+For the MLP network, in both HP and DynHP, we set the parameter $\lambda$ that controls the aggressiveness of the pruning process to $0.01$, the pruning threshold $\gamma$ to $0.5$ and, we train it for $2000$ epochs.
+For the RN architecture, we set $\lambda=10^{-5}$, $\gamma=0.47$ and we train it for $200$ epochs.
+SP follows the configuration of the original paper by Louizos \emph{et al.} \cite{Louizos2017}.
 Regarding the parameter $\alpha_{bs}$ we perform a sensitivity analysis, and we present the results in Sections~\ref{sub:RQ1_results} and \ref{sub:RQ2_results}.
-As far as the parameter $\gamma$ is concerned, we set it to $0.50$ as it is the outcome of the sensitivity analysis performed on it.

 In the experimental results, we show the capabilities of HP and DynHP in saving memory compared to SP, and to what extent the pruning process affects the final model's accuracy.